bondjimbond/islandora_metadata_extras/README.md

 * To use the option to replace the collection PID with its human-readable label:
   1. add the field that stores your objects' collecion PID to your Solr search results, just like you would for any other field.
 The name of this field is configured in Administration > Islandora> Solr Index > Solr Settings > Required Solr Fields > The isMemberOfCollection Solr field.
 The default values is "RELS_EXT_isMemberOfCollection_uri_ms".
   1. enable the option in the Metadata Extras admin options form.
 Note that not all Islandora objects are direct members of a collection; for example, children of compound objects, and newspaper and book pages.
+* To use the option to add an identifier element containing a UUID to your MODS datastreams
+  * Simply enable this option in the Metadata Extras admin options.
+No other configuration is necessary.

 ## Maintainer